Personal profile

 Personal Statement

-Amanda Corrigan is a Senior Teaching Fellow in the School of Education.
+Amanda Corrigan is Principal Teaching Fellow in the School of Education.
+She joined the University of Strathclyde in 2005.
 In June 2017 she was awarded Senior Fellowship of the Higher Education Academy.

-Amanda was Depute Head of the School of Education from August 2018 until August 2019 and, before that, she was Associate Dean (Student Experience) in the Faculty of Humanities and Social Sciences from 2015 - 18.
+Amanda was Deputy Head of the School of Education with responsibility for taught courses from 2019 to 2022, leading over forty programmes with 3k students through the Covid pandemic.
+She was Associate Dean (Student Experience) in the Faculty of Humanities and Social Sciences from 2015-18.
 In 2017-18 Amanda was Director of Quality Assurance in the School of Education following on from her time as Director of Student Experience from 2015.

 Amanda was Course Leader for the bachelor’s degree programmes in Primary Education from 2010 - 2014.
 In response to the Donaldson Report, Teaching Scotland’s Future, she was responsible for overseeing the development of the BA (Hons) Primary Education programme which is part of the Humanities and Social Sciences framework for undergraduate students at the University.
 This replaced the internationally recognised BEd programme at Strathclyde.